bekk/bekk-christmas/post/functional/scala-3.md

 }
 ```

 It is worth noting that enums are syntactic sugar that is translated to a
 `sealed trait` at compile time.
-Enums will therefore also support modeling of
+Enums will therefore also support the modeling of
 ADT's (Abstract Data Types) and GADT's (Generalized ADT's).

-A homemade implementation of the Option ADT can now be as following.
+A homemade implementation of the Option ADT can now be as follows:

 ```scala
 enum Option[+T] {